Valerie Arvidson

 PhD awarded 2019

 Valerie is a writer of fiction, essays, poetry, and hybrid work incorporated with pictures.
 She is also an amateur visual artist interested in drawing, painting, photography and collage.
-Originally from Massachusetts, Valerie lived in Oakland, and then in Seattle for several years, before moving to Wellington, New Zealand, where she now studies and lives with her husband and son.
+Originally from Massachusetts, Valerie lived in Oakland, and then in Seattle for several years, before moving to Wellington, New Zealand, where she lived with her husband and son while completing her PhD at Te Herenga Waka—Victoria University of Wellington's International Institute of Modern Letters.
 Valerie earned her BA in Creative Writing from Dartmouth College (2008), where she also studied Italian and Anthropology.
 She earned her MFA in Creative Writing from the University of Washington (2012).
 In Seattle she taught literature and research writing at Green River College and creative writing and composition at the University of Washington.
 Her writing has appeared online or in print with Permafrost, Capital (NZ), The Seattle Review, Blunderbuss, Anomalous Press, Apt (Aforementioned Productions), Hunger Mountain, and others.

 Valerie writes: 'I was interested in the combination of picture and text as a form of narrative collage that creates a third space of imaginative pictorial elements for the viewer-reader.
 My critical studies informed the creation of my own picture-embedded novel.